top of page

 Clearer view 2

-I will have to disconnect both cables from the throttle assembly and route them up before they go through the front of the yoke.
+You can make it work however, you just have to disconnect both cables from the throttle assembly and route them up before they go through the front of the yoke.

 I have a very long torso and I need these bars back a long way.